-14. If the TSCTSF receives the UE location change notification for AoI.
+17. If the TSCTSF receives the UE location change notification for AoI.
 The TSCTSF may update to activate or deactivate the time synchronization service for the given UE.

-- If the UE moves out of Requested Coverage Area, TSCTSF determines to deactivate time synchronization service and proceeds as Ntsctsf_TimeSynchronization_ConfigUpdate was received that indicated this UE is removed from the PTP instance as described in clause 4.15.9.3.3 TS 23.502 [3].
+- If the UE moves out of the Requested Coverage Area, the TSCTSF temporarily removes the UE/DS-TT from the PTP instance and indicates the PTP port state as Inactive for the related DS-TT PTP port.

-- If the UE moves into an Area of Interest, and according to Temporal Validity Condition (if this parameter is available, and current time is within validity time period), the TSCTSF determines to activate time synchronization service.
+- If the UE moves into an Area of Interest, and according to Temporal Validity Condition (if this parameter is available, and current time is within validity time period), the TSCTSF determines to activate time synchronization service; the TSCTSF adds the DS-TT PTP port to the PTP instance again and indicates the PTP port state as Active for the related DS-TT PTP port.

 - The TSCTSF keeps the requested TS service unchanged (i.e. active/inactive) when the UE presence in the Requested Coverage Area becomes UNKNOWN until the TSCSTF determines that the UE is inside/outside the Requested Coverage Area.